Card Tokenization

 respMsg | String | Response message from |

-data | Object |
+data | Object | Response data.
+Refer to object data |

 data

-Field | Type | Description |
+| Field | Type | Description |

-transactionId | String | The transaction identifier generated by Onerway payment system. |
+transactionId | String | Transaction identifier generated by Onerway. |

-tokenId | String | The tokenized card identifier that can be used for future tokenized payments.
-Store this value securely for future payment transactions. |
+tokenId | String | Tokenized card identifier for future payments. |

-status | String | Card tokenization status.
+status | String | Tokenization status.

 |

-sign | String | The signature string.
-See the Signature interface. |
+sign | String | Response signature.
+See Signature interface. |

 Card Tokenization Integration Process